Herb

 Pro Tips

-- Keep away from ethylene-producing fruits (apples, bananas)
+- Store basil at room temperature away from cold and ethylene-producing fruits

 Origin & Heritage